pdpmb/SCI/README.md

 # SCI
-ALL
-This programe included Python R and MongaoDb Code for Sci.
+This program included Python R and MongaoDb Code for Sci.